 Participating in the selection procedure

-The last offers for academic year 2021-2022 were sent out by Studielink on August 15th.
-The highest issued ranking number was 1001.
+The last offers for the academic year 2022-2023 were sent out by Studielink on August 15th.
+The highest issued ranking number was 973.

 You can participate in the selection procedure for this programme a maximum of three times.
 There is one selection procedure per year.